gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hidpi.md

 ```{=mediawiki}
 {{Note|If you are using xorg, and global scaling is set but not applied to Qt applications after reboot, please check if {{ic|xft.dpi}} is set in {{ic|~/.Xresources}} .
 If so, removing the variable and adjusting global scaling again may take effect.}}
 ```
-However, using [X11](X11 "X11"){.wikilink} session, Plasma ignores the Qt scaling settings by default, which affects panels and other desktop elements.
-To make Plasma respect the Qt settings, [set](Environment_variables "set"){.wikilink}
+However, using [X11](X11 "wikilink") session, Plasma ignores the Qt scaling settings by default, which affects panels and other desktop elements.
+To make Plasma respect the Qt settings, [set](Environment_variables "wikilink") `{{ic|1=PLASMA_USE_QT_SCALING=1}}`{=mediawiki}.
-`{{ic|1=PLASMA_USE_QT_SCALING=1}}`{=mediawiki}.

 #### Cursor size {#cursor_size}